 If all of those are a bit far, some other scenes from Let’s Dance were filmed in Sydney itself.

-The Strand Arcade.
-This is the shopping arcade in which the young Aboriginal couple spot the red shoes.
+This is the shopping arcade in which the young First Nations couple spot the red shoes.
 You’ll find it at 412-414 George Street.
 The florist, watch seller and shoe store that you can clearly see in the video are sadly long gone.

-Broadway: The scenes in which the Aboriginal guy pulls the machine along the road – and the girl is filmed scrubbing it, were shot on Broadway – around the junction at Mountain Street.
+The scenes in which the young guy pulls the machine along the road – and the girl is filmed scrubbing it, were shot on Broadway – around the junction at Mountain Street.
 And it was done during normal traffic!!!
 Not sure I’d try that now!

 The one thing I can’t find is where the infamous beach scene was shot in China Girl.
 If you know let me know in the comments!